01taylop/key-mirror-prefix/README.md

 ```js
 import { keyMirrorPrefix } from 'keymirrorprefix'
 ```

+The `keyMirrorPrefix` function is exported both as a default and named export, so you can import it either way.

+### Example Usage

 Once you've imported `keyMirrorPrefix`, you can use it to create an object with keys mirrored as values, prefixed with a specified string: